phoenixframework/phoenix/guides/plug.md

 Headers: [...]
 ```

-Our Plug simply prints information from the connection.
-Although our initial Plug is very simple, you can virtually do anything you want inside of it.
-To learn about all fields available in the connection and all of the functionality associated to it, see the [documentation for Plug.Conn](https://hexdocs.pm/plug/Plug.Conn.html).
+Our plug simply prints information from the connection.
+Although our initial plug is very simple, you can virtually do anything you want inside of it.
+To learn about all fields available in the connection and all of the functionality associated to it, see the [documentation for `Plug.Conn`](https://hexdocs.pm/plug/Plug.Conn.html).

-Now let's look at the other flavor plugs come in, module plugs.
+Now let's look at the other plug variant, the module plugs.

-## Module Plugs
+## Module plugs

-Module plugs are another type of Plug that let us define a connection transformation in a module.
+Module plugs are another type of plug that let us define a connection transformation in a module.
 The module only needs to implement two functions:

 - `init/1` which initializes any arguments or options to be passed to `call/2`
 - `call/2` which carries out the connection transformation. `call/2` is just a function plug that we saw earlier

 To see this in action, let's write a module plug that puts the `:locale` key and value into the connection assign for downstream use in other plugs, controller actions, and our views.
-Put the contents above to a file named `lib/hello_web/plugs/locale.ex`:
+Put the contents below in a file named `lib/hello_web/plugs/locale.ex`:

 ```elixir
 defmodule HelloWeb.Plugs.Locale do